From New York City to Philadelphia: 5 Best Ways to Get There

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. From New York to Philadelphia by Organized Tour

 An organized tour will take the guesswork out of your planning and ensure that you will get to see all the main tourist spots in Philadelphia with ease.
 On a Philadelphia and Amish Country Day Trip from New York City, visitors can experience both the city highlights and country life.
 Begin your day at Manhattan's Grand Central Station and enjoy Wi-Fi onboard a luxury coach or van for the two hours it takes to reach Philly.

 As you get closer, you'll drive along the Benjamin Franklin Parkway and Elfreth's Alley; the latter is known for being the country's oldest residential street.
 In Philadelphia, visit historic landmarks such as Liberty Bell and Independence Hall, along with the Philadelphia Museum of Art among others.

 In the afternoon, set out to the countryside in Lancaster to experience traditional life in the Amish country, with a horse-drawn buggy ride through farmland, and browse local handicrafts and artwork.
 The tour comes with a professional tour guide and returns to the original departure point.

 2. From New York to Philadelphia by Train

-Take the train for a stress-free and efficient way to get from New York to Philadelphia.
-From Penn Station, Amtrak's Acela Express service takes just about an hour, and Northeast Regional trains take an hour-and-a-half to reach the beautiful 30th Street Station, located in the University City neighborhood, across from the Schuylkill River.
+For a stress-free and efficient way to get from New York to Philadelphia, take the train.
+From Penn Station, Amtrak's Acela service takes just about an hour, and Northeast Regional trains take an hour-and-a-half to reach the beautiful William H. Gray III 30th Street Station, located in the University City neighborhood, next to the Schuylkill River.